gijzelaerr/php-saml-ds/README.md

 All metadata files you want to use should be placed in the `config/` directory and have a `.xml` extension.

-Specify the entityIds of the IdPs you want to support in the `config/config.php` file.
+Specify the entityIDs of the IdPs you want to support in the `config/config.php` file.

 # Running